 Choosing the right soccer cleats for the right surface

 There are so many types and designs of soccer shoes that it can be confusing to buy one.
-The fact is that one pair is perfect under certain conditions, it can be problematic or even dangerous to use in another.
-Even when you buy Adidas youth soccer cleats, you need to pick the right pair for the surface.
+The fact is that while one pair might be perfect under certain conditions, it can be problematic or even dangerous to use in another.
+Even when you buy adidas youth soccer cleats, you need to pick the right pair for the surface.
 Here is how:

 For softer surfaces that get a lot of rain and have lots of mud, get a soft ground show.
 Unlike the firm ground shoes, soft ground shoes have only six studs.
 However, these studs are placed strategically to provide more traction.
 There are four blades on the front and two at the back of the shoe.